-Okra is one of those things that normally is in the background of a dish.
-Now, with this crispy fried okra dish you can make it the start of the show, the perfect appetizer.
+Okra is one of those things that normally is in the background and served as a side dish.
+With this crispy fried okra recipe, you can make it the start of the show, the perfect appetizer.

 What Exactly Does Okra Taste Like?